 - Move furniture to the center of each room

 - Place a ladder at the corner of your structure for firefighters

 Just keep in mind that if authorities order an immediate evacuation, follow their directions and go.
 Your safety is paramount.
 Homes can be rebuilt, and stuff can be replaced.

 Fire insurance covers the loss or damage to a structure destroyed in a fire.
 Are you covered?
 Is your coverage up to date?

 If you aren’t covered, get educated and shop around, because insurability and costs can vary widely.
 As wildfire frequency and destruction escalated in California during the last four years, mainstream insurance companies have grown increasingly picky and pricey when it comes to signing and renewing policies.

-In fact, after wildfire devastated the Sierra foothills town of Paradise, the coverage crisis got so bad that California lawmakers issued a moratorium blocking all insurance companies from canceling or not renewing the policies of people living in fire-prone areas.
-The moratorium is set to expire Dec.
-5.
+In fact, after wildfire devastated the Sierra foothills town of Paradise in 2018, the coverage crisis got so bad that California lawmakers issued a moratorium blocking all insurance companies from canceling or not renewing the policies of people living in fire-prone areas.

 How much you will pay for fire insurance varies between providers and depends on everything from your roofing materials to whether your home is located in a zip code with a high fire risk score.

 “It’s all over the place,” Daniel Lapicola, a broker with Goosehead Insurance in Walnut Creek, tells us.
 “For a home in the Berkeley Hills, I placed it with a standard insurance carrier for only $1,300.
 But there are other examples – especially in 94611 (Piedmont, Oakland Hills) – where it can cost $12,000 for a similar home.”